-The historic “William Gyles House”, located in the heart of Newport's famed Yachting Village in downtown Newport, is an inviting boutique* hostel with comfortable dormitory accommodations.
+Celebrating 14 years of welcoming guests to Newport, the historic “William Gyles House”, located in the heart of Newport's famed Yachting Village in downtown Newport, is an inviting home hostel with comfortable dormitory accommodations.
 This hostel is designed specifically with budget-minded, but discerning travelers in mind.
 Inside amenities include a common room and travel book library; outside amenities include a private deck and yard with garden.
 Just beyond the hostel doors, explore hundreds of years of American history on foot or by trolley.
 Stroll the waterfront with its wide variety of enticing restaurants and outdoor cafes, vibrant nightlife and eclectic shopping.

 Newport, the City-by-the-Sea, is a world-class destination known for outstanding sailing, beautiful beaches and Guilded Age mansions.
 Located on the southern tip of beautiful Aquidneck Island, it's a wonderful get-a-way after an exhilarating time in New York City or Boston.
 Come experience the magic!